56 Sights in Marseille, France (with Map and Images)

 Le Silo CEPAC Silo / CC BY-SA 4.0

-The CEPAC Silo is a concert hall in Marseille inaugurated in 2011 and located in Euroméditerranée, a district of the 2nd arrondissement.
-It used to be a former industrial building in the city of Marseille.
+CEPAC Silo is a Marseille performance hall inaugurated in 2011 and located in Euroméditerranée, a district of the 2nd arrondissement.
+It was, previously, a former industrial building in the city of Marseille.

 Wikipedia: Le Silo (FR)